meldridge/meldridge.github.io/about.md

 ### Security mailing list

-I operate a mailing list for security news summaries and analysis, with emails sent roughly weekly.
+I operate a mailing list for security news and analysis, with emails sent roughly weekly.
 If you'd like to sign up, you can [subscribe here](http://eepurl.com/dlZTVv).

 ### Contact me